How to Enhance Appearance of Your KB Using CSS

 Styles and Format Drop-Downs

 The CSS powers the toolbar’s styles, format, and other options.
-If you want to change the formatting, such as the fonts, sizes, colors, etc., you will need to do it in the CSS.
+If you want to change the formatting, such as the fonts, sizes, colors, etc., you must do it in the CSS.

-Below is the mapping of elements in the CSS.
+Below is the mapping of Styles elements in the CSS.

 Styles Drop Down CSS Class